Effect of Gravitational Waves on Yang-Mills condensates: Vector Decomposition of YM Gauge Field

-Here, we have assumed, using the vector decomposition that it has longitudinal modes $\Phi^a$ for a vector propagating in the direction $n_i$.
-These are three, in number, in principle, but we set $n\cdot \Phi=0$, which makes the number of independent components as 2.
-The $\chi_{\sigma}^a$ represents the transverse modes in the vector direction $s_i^{\sigma}$ where $\sigma=1,2$ represents the two transverse vectors to $n_i$ and these are six in number.
-However, we impose the restriction that $(\vec{n}\times \vec{s}) \cdot \chi=0$.
-Note the $U(t)$ cannot be classified as a longitudinal or transverse component.
-It is the Trace of the Gauge field $A_i^i=3 U(t)$.
-The Gauge condition is still Hamilton's gauge, with the $A_0^a=0$.
-As the Lagrangian is independent of any space derivative for $\Phi^a$, we assume it is only dependent on $t$.
-We also impose another restriction, in the internal directions.
-This restriction ensures that the form of the equations, the Kinetic terms of the three identified type of fields are de-coupled, and do not have any cross-terms.
-We assume $n\cdot\chi_{\sigma}=0$ which is agreeable with the idea of removing the $\chi$ fields contribution in the soldered space along the longitudinal direction.
-This reduces another two degrees of freedom.
-The total degrees of freedom are therefore 1+2+3=6.
-Thus requiring an isotropic `independent' condensate reduces the number of degrees of freedom of the YM vector from 9 to 6.
-Now, of the above conditions, the first two are required to decouple the $U(t)$ kinetic terms from the plasmon modes.
+As such these are modes of the same gauge field, and therefore independence from each other makes sense at the level of the kinetic term, which are de-coupled for these modes.
+The gauge condition is still Hamilton's gauge, with the $A_0^a=0$.
+As the Lagrangian is independent of any space derivative for $\Phi^a$ (which can be attributed to the above condition), we assume it is only dependent on $t$.
+We also impose another restriction, in the internal directions:

+which is to remove the trace contribution from the $\chi^a_{\sigma}$ modes.
+This reduced another 1 degree of freedom for the $\chi^a_\sigma$, which now has 3 remaining degrees.
+The total degrees of freedom of the gauge field is therefore 1+2+3=6. {\em Thus requiring an isotropic `independent' condensate reduces the number of degrees of freedom of the YM vector from 9 to 6.} Now, of the above conditions, the first two are required to decouple the $U(t)$ kinetic terms from the plasmon modes.
 This is an important observation, as an isotropic and homogeneous condensate cannot be naturally obtained as dynamically decoupled from the gauge fields unless some additional conditions are imposed.
 This in particular the same as the \cite{Prokhorov} assumption of the gluon Heisenberg state.
-Next, considering the YM wave propagates in the z-direction i.e. $n=(0,0,1)$; $s^1=(1,0,0)$, $s^2=(0,1,0)$ and taking $\chi_{1}^2= \chi_{2}^1=0$, we derived the equations of motion for $U(t)$, $\Phi^{1}, \Phi^2$, $\chi^1_1=\chi_1$ and $\chi^2_2=\chi_2$.
-The details regarding the derivation of equations of motion is given in Appendix \ref{AppA}.